 6. Remove tea and coffee stains from mugs and teapots

-We don't know about you but we find it hard to enjoy a cuppa from a stained mug or teapot.
+We don't know about you but we find it hard to enjoy a cup of tea or coffee from a stained mug or teapot.
 You could, of course, soak yours with a solution of bleach and warm water, but for a more natural approach, squirt in some washing up liquid, add some bicarbonate of soda and scrub with a rough sponge.
 Rinse and allow to dry.

 7. Clean a blender in seconds

-Want an easy way to clean a blender.
+Want an easy way to clean your very best blender.
 No worries, simply put two or three cups of hot, soapy water into it, run it for a minute; empty, then rinse.
 The insides, including the sharp bits, should be sparkling clean.